blueboy4g/RS_Trainer/README.md

 ## Quickstart
+ONLY FOR WINDOWS
 [Download here](https://github.com/blueboy4g/RS_Trainer/blob/main/Output/AzulynSetup.exe), click the three dots in the top right corner of the webpage and select "Download" to download the installer.

+If this gets support perhaps Mac/Linux will be added in the future.

 You'll want to edit keybinds inside the software once you launch it.